TotemSmartBus/Hytra/README.md

 historicalKNNExpService.getTopKTrips();
 ```

-The historical kNN query is used to retrive the k highest ranked trajectories based on the similarity to the query trajectory.
+The historical kNN query is used to retrieve the k highest ranked trajectories based on the similarity to the query trajectory.

 ## Future Directions